KeenanLukeOM/alchemix-v3-docs/docs/dev/alchemist/alchemist-contract.md

   <summary>setAlchemistPositionNFT(address NFT)</summary>

   - **Description** - Sets the NFT contract that will be used to represent NFT positions.
 Can only be set once.
+    - `@param NFT` - the addressof the alchemistPositionNft contract.
   -	**Visibility Specifier** - external
   -	**State Mutability Specifier** - nonpayable
   -	**Returns** - none